inventaire/inventaire/docs/installation/install_couchdb.md

 ```

 Databases will then be created by the nodejs server at first startup
-You still got to setup database replication on the remote server
+You still got to setup [database replication](https://docs.couchdb.org/en/stable/replication/intro.html) on your backup server